 Pop-up City.
 Searching for instant urbanity

-A pop-up city is overlapping on the existing designed city.
+A pop-up city is overlapping with the existing designed city.
 It is unexpected, unconventional and exciting.
 It is inexpensive and freely accessible to everyone.
 It creates vibrant energies, embedding life and aspirations.
 It changes your perception, but only if you are ready to embrace it.

 The Pop-up City project is trying to document what is now largely undocumented.
-We are representing the city of Bologna, but actually the Pop-up City could be anywhere.
+We are representing the city of Bologna, but actually, the Pop-up City could be anywhere.

 .